ajordaan/gcal-to-clockify/README.md

 ## Limitations
 * Google calendar events must have you as an attendee, or as the creator of the event.
 Other event types (Like an out of office event) might not work correctly
-* The gaps in your schedule are filled with a single task type This won't work for users who are on multiple projects.
+* The gaps in your schedule are filled with a single task type.
+This won't work for users who are on multiple projects.
-  You can still categorise your calendar tasks, but your schedule gaps will have to be manually filled in
+  You can still categorise your calendar tasks, but your schedule gaps will have to be manually filled in.

 ## TODO
 * Add the ability to upload custom time entries